ting0608/Leaf-Detection-and-Segmentation/README.md

 The largest problem that I faced was on the 3rd image, plant003.png.
 It was because 3rd image have a numbers of shadow area, which those shadow area will make the label2rgb function not accurate as the automated code will assume it was black background.

 # 5.2 Further improvement
+For the future people who trying on those similar tasks, I guess the best way to fix this shadow region problem is using region growing, which you give the image a seed point and thresholding it (typically intensity/distance).